syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

   ### OnServerPdfExporting

 The **OnServerPdfExporting** event is triggered when a request to Export the grid to Pdf document.
-The grid model details can be obtained at the server side which is explained in the below table.
+The grid model details can be obtained server-side, as explained in the following table.

 _Table 12: Syncfusion.JavaScript.Web.GridEventArgs argument of OnServerPdfExporting event_